Updated: Jun 15

 Happy Pride month, everyone!

-Something that scientists, activists, and autists themselves have begun to discuss online is the seeming correlation between being on the autism spectrum and being LGBT+.
+Something that scientists, activists, and Autistic people have begun to discuss online is the seeming correlation between being Autistic and being LGBTQIA+.

-For those of us who are LGBT+, are Autistic, have Autistic or LGBT+ loved ones, or are just curious about biology, this raises the question: what’s behind this correlation?
-A quick and dirty analysis of the available literature seems to divide into two main camps.
+For those of us who are LGBTQIA+, are Autistic, have Autistic or LGBTQIA+ loved ones, or are just curious, this raises the question: what’s behind this correlation?
+A quick and dirty analysis of the available literature reveals two schools of thought.

-One school of thought is that similar genetic factors and/or in-utero hormone exposure are connected to both autism and being LGBT+.
-However, it’s a new area of study and the evidence linking autism and being LGBT+ to these factors is sparse.
+One school of thought proposes that similar genetic factors and/or in-utero hormone exposure are connected to both autism and being LGBTQIA+.
+However, this is a new area of study and the evidence linking autism and being LGBTQIA+ to these factors is sparse.

-The other school of thought leans less heavily on the assumption that autistic people are more likely to be LGBT+ and speculates that they might just be more likely to be out.
+The other school of thought leans less heavily on the assumption that autistic people are more likely to be LGBTQIA+ and instead speculates that Autistic people might just be more likely to be out.
 As the Asperger/Autism Network (AANE) describes it, “Individuals on the Autism spectrum tend to be less influenced by or responsive to societal expectations or constraints…This natural inclination to be oneself and not follow the crowd or societal norms, seems to correlate with a higher than average incidence of individuals on the spectrum having greater variance and flexibility in the areas of sexual orientation and gender identity and expression.”
-As vaguely flattering as that might be, it’s necessary to keep in mind that it’s only speculation at this point.
+However, it’s important to keep in mind that this idea is only speculation at this point.

 Regardless of the links scientists may discover in the coming years, we at Evolve hope you’ve been enjoying pride month!